Battle of Ia Drang: Background

 On November 13, 3rd Brigade Commander Colonel Thomas W. Brown, acting following the order issued by Gen. Larsen and Gen. Knowles, met with Lieutenant Colonel Hal Moore the commander of the 1st Battalion, 7th Cavalry Regiment, and told him "to conduct an airmobile assault the following morning" and to conduct search and destroy operations through 15 November.
-Meanwhile, an ARVN intelligence source by intercept of radio communication indicated that some PAVN B3 Field Front recon elements and transportation units had already moved out of their assembly areas to attack the Plei Me camp.
+Meanwhile, an ARVN intelligence source by intercept of radio communication indicated that some PAVN B3 Front recon elements and transportation units had already moved out of their assembly areas to attack the Plei Me camp.